example42/psick/docs/prerequisites.md

 Docker operations via Fabric or the command line require Docker to be locally installed.

-If you use Mac or Windows you need the newer native client, things won't work when using Docker running inside a Virtualbox VM.
+If we use Mac or Windows we need the newer native client, things won't work when using Docker running inside a Virtualbox VM.

-You'll need to run ```docker login``` before trying any operation that involves pushing your images to Docker registry.
+You'll need to run ```docker login``` before trying any operation that involves pushing our images to Docker registry.

 Also Docker can be installed by the setup script.